EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 - [RTCZero](https://github.com/arduino-libraries/RTCZero/)
   - Configures the RTC's generic clock (GCM_RTC) to use generic clock generator 2
   - Sets the source for GCKL2 as a 32k oscillator
-    - external preferred, internal ultra-low power if cyrstalless
+    - external preferred, internal ultra-low power if crystalless
     - *Forces the external 32K oscillator to remain on in standby*
   - Uses a 32x divisor to get 1024Hz(ish) clock for time keeping.
 - [Adafruit SleepDog](https://github.com/adafruit/Adafruit_SleepyDog)